District of Columbia

 Scholarship Incentive Program: This scholarship is for legal residents of Delaware who are US citizens or eligible non-citizens.
 To qualify for this scholarship, applicants must demonstrate substantial financial need, as determined by the FAFSA, and have a minimum cumulative 2.5 GPA.
 Applicants must either enroll full-time in an undergraduate degree program at a nonprofit, regionally accredited institution in Delaware or Pennsylvania; or enroll full-time at a nonprofit, regionally accredited college in an undergraduate or graduate degree program that is not offered at the University of Delaware, Delaware State University, or Delaware Technical & Community College.

 Michael C. Ferguson Achievement Awards Scholarship: The Michael C. Ferguson Achievement Awards Scholarship Program recognizes students who demonstrate superior performance on the state assessments.
 The awards shall be provided to the highest scoring eighth and tenth grade students in the state in reading and mathematics as well as the highest scoring eighth and tenth grades students in the state in reading and mathematics who participate in the free and reduced lunch program.
-Interested students should access the Delaware Higher Education Commission online at DE Higher Ed.
+Interested students should contact the Delaware Higher Education Commission.